 - Work in batches with the chocolate, melting more as needed.
 Make sure you melt enough chocolate that it will submerge the entire cake pop in the chocolate when you dip it.
 The more you have to move the pop around, the more likely it is to come off the stick in the chocolate.

-- If the cake pops are too dry add more frosting.
-If they're too dry, they will crumble and crack when you insert the stick.
+- If the cake pop mixture is too dry, add more frosting.
+If the cake balls fall apart as you try to place them onto the sticks, they're probably too dry.
 If this happens with your first one, return it to the bowl and add a bit more frosting to the mixture.

 - Funfetti Cookies With Cake Mix